dtcenter/MET/docs/Users_Guide/config_options.rst

-  The "filter_attr_name" entry is an array of strings specifying the MODE output header column names for the object attributes of interest, such as "AREA", "LENGTH", "WIDTH", and "INTENSITY_50".
+  The "filter_attr_name" entry is an array of strings specifying the MODE output header column names for the object attributes of interest, such as AREA, LENGTH, WIDTH, and INTENSITY_50.
 In addition, "ASPECT_RATIO" specifies the aspect ratio (width/length), "INTENSITY_101" specifies the  mean intensity value, and "INTENSITY_102" specifies the sum of the intensity values.